7 Chiropractic Report of Findings Essentials

 This is a huge topic that will not be resolved here.
 However, be mindful that paying for care is part of the healing process.
 Without a fair exchange, patients often lack commitment, tend to get poorer results, have less respect for you and rarely refer.
 This is especially true for those whom you allow to run up large outstanding balances.

-Stinking thinking surrounding money probably holds back more chiropractors from the success they deserve than any other single factor.
+Stinking thinking surrounding money probably holds back more chiropractors than any other single factor.

 Ultimately, your chiropractic report of findings sets the tone of the relationship.
 Too casual, or nonexistent, and patients are likely to devalue their care and show little respect for you, your clinical skills or even your appointment times.